Culinary Training Program

 Now in its eighth year, the program includes hands-on cooking classes, classroom instruction, field trips, individual coaching, a Food Handler Certification and much more.

 Each class has a limited number of students to keep instruction individualized and personal.
-Students learn from our Executive Chef, Chef Esteban, in our modern 13,000 square foot Pathlight Kitchen building, renovated in 2013 through a partnership with Orange County Government.
+Students learn from our Executive Chefs, Chef Esteban and Chef Jose, in our modern 13,000 square foot Pathlight Kitchen building, renovated in 2013 through a partnership with Orange County Government.

 “We got more than a plateful.
 Chef Esteban taught us the proper way to de-bone a chicken, filet a fish, what ingredients to put in first.
 And he wasn’t just a talker.
 He was hands-on.
 You go on field trips so you’ll have an understanding of what we’ll be doing before we get into the kitchen.
 It was a great course.
 Not to mention that all this was free.”